ra559/cis106/_labs/lab0.md

 * Using markdown, replicate the document `whatisubuntu.pdf` that is located inside the `lab0` folder.
 Make sure to copy and paste the text.
 The goal of this lab is to practice markdown syntax not typing!

 ## Question 5
-* Export the markdown file to PDF, Docx, and HTML
+* Export the markdown file to PDF, and HTML
 * upload all the files inside the `lab0` folder to your github repository.

 ## Submission